HusamMorra/redzoneframes/docs/admin-guide.md

-anytime you see /..., you can place it after http://morrah.myweb.cs.uwindsor.ca/redzoneframes to see the live site.

 # Admin Guide

 This is like the admin help/wiki page (admin/wiki/admin-guide.php) but I added it here too so its part of the documentation.
+Anytime you see /..., you can place it after http://morrah.myweb.cs.uwindsor.ca/redzoneframes to see the live site.

 ## Logging In